Instructions to authors

-The Estonian Journal of Earth Sciences publishes peer-reviewed primary research and review papers in the English language.
+The Estonian Journal of Earth Sciences is an open access journal that publishes peer-reviewed primary research and review papers in the English language.
 Papers covering the whole field of Earth sciences, including besides different geological sensu lato disciplines also geography and oceanography having certain connection with our part of the world, North Europe and the Baltic area in particular, are welcome on fully international basis.
 The manuscripts submitted should meet the following requirements.

 The title should be concise but informative.
 The arrangement of words is important for indexing purposes.
 A short running title should be provided.